Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Spectral K-matrices

 \section{Spectral K-matrices}

 In this section, we present the first main result of the paper.
 Let $(X,\tau)\in\gsat{\aff{A}}$ with pseudo-involution $\tsat$, $(\parc{},\pars{})\in\Parsetc\times\Parsets$, and $\Uqk\subset\Uqagp$ the corresponding QSP subalgebra.
-We prove that the universal K-matrices constructed in \cite{appel-vlaar-20} and Corollary~\ref{cor:av-k-mx} specialize under mild assumptions to spectral operators on finite-dimensional $\UqLg$-representations.
+We prove that, under mild assumptions, the universal K-matrices constructed in \cite{AV22} and in Theorem~\ref{thm:av-k-mx} specialize to spectral operators on finite-dimensional $\UqLg$-modules.